UPSUTER/GEMLI/README.md

 ### Test lineage prediction
 Since we have barcoding data for this dataset we can test the predicted lineages against our ground truth.
 The `test_lineage_prediction` function again takes our `GEMLI_items` as input.
-It's important the a predcition as been run first with `predict_lineages`.
-It outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitiivity for various confidence intervals.
+It's important that a predcition has been run first with `predict_lineages`.
+It outputs the number of true positive predictions (TP), false positive predictions (FP), as well as precision and sensitivity for various confidence intervals.
 The output can be visualized by setting `plot_results` to `true`/`T`.

 ```
 > GEMLI_items = test_lineages(GEMLI_items)